CalcKit — Free UK Calculators

 Completely free with no signup required.
 Results are instant and calculated in your browser — no data is sent to our servers.
 For significant financial decisions, consult a qualified UK accountant or financial adviser.

 1. 1Enter the residential property purchase price and select your buyer type — first-time buyer, next home (replacing your main residence), or additional property (buy-to-let or second home).
-This SDLT calculator applies the correct April 2025 rates automatically.
+This SDLT calculator applies the correct 2026/27 rates (effective from April 2025) automatically.

 2. 2Stamp duty land tax is calculated in bands — you'll pay each rate only on the portion of the price falling within that band, not on the full amount.
 This means a £300,000 purchase is taxed differently to a £600,000 one, even proportionally.